Yusra-Fatima2711/Simple-Calculator-/README.md

 # Simple-Calculator-
 A simple calculator for two numbers made with python

-How To Use The Calculator
+How To Run The Calculator

-1. On your computer navigate to the folder containing
+1. On your computer navigate to the folder containing the file and run
 ```bash
 python Simple-Calculator.py
 ```
+                        (or)
+2. Copy the code in GitHub Codespaces in any free website (like, for eg: kaggle kernels)